Please choose a Region or Country to show charities working exclusively in those areas.

 Together for Change was launched in October 2010 and is proving a popular choice for both employers and employees wishing to donate to a variety of causes rather than having to choose just one.

-Donations to this group will be split equally between these charities: Blindcare, Carers UK, Child Concern Consortium, Childlife, Contact and Together for Animals.
+Donations to this group will be split equally between these charities: Blindcare, Carers UK, The Fostering Network, Childlife, Contact and Together for Animals.

 By donating to People for People, you support four charities working together to improve the lives of communities in the developing world.